django-cms/django-cms/docs/introduction/01-install.rst

     python manage.py runserver

-Open http://localhost:8000/ in your browser, where you should be invited to login, and then create a new page.
+Open http://localhost:8000/ in your browser, where you will be invited to log in.
+Use the credentials above.

 .. image:: /introduction/images/welcome.png
    :alt: a django CMS home page